 Collecting and displaying reviews from customers

-Analyzing your page’s activity and track the success of your social posts
+Analyzing of your page’s activity and tracking the success of your social posts

 But these capabilities are not the only thing differentiating Business Pages from personal profiles.
-The nature of your content and the tone you write in need to distinguish themselves from the casual social media interactions that you might engage in as a private individual.
+The nature of your content and the tone you write in, need to distinguish themselves from the casual social media interactions that you might engage as a private individual.

-As you approach creating your Business Page, start with some research.
-Study your target audience to get a good picture of how to engage them in the most productive way: What captivates your intended demographic groups?
+As you approach creating your Facebook Business Page, start with some research.
+Study your target audience to find out how to efficiently entice them: What captivates your intended demographic groups?
 How do they communicate on social media?
 What type of lingo and visual language do they prefer?
-You can answer these questions by reviewing Facebook pages of famous brands in your industry, as well as small businesses that are similar to yours.
+You can answer these questions by reviewing Facebook pages of industry competitors that are similar to yours.

-With this information, you can start developing your posting and communicating strategy.
-Prepare a list of topics for future posts that have strong engagement potential and figure out what frequency of posting will be most beneficial to your online presence.
+With this information, you can start developing a posting and communicating strategy.
+Prepare a list of social media content ideas for future posts that have strong engagement potential and figure out what frequency of posting will be most effective for your audience.

-When you visit any successful Business Page, you’ll notice the ‘About’ tab.
+When you visit any successful Facebook Business Page, you’ll notice the ‘About’ tab.
 Brands use this space to portray a brief description of what they offer and why they are the best in their field.
-Facebook will prompt you to enter this description as part of the process of creating your Business Page so you want to have it ready to go beforehand.
+Facebook will prompt you to enter this description as part of the process of creating your Business Page so have it ready to go beforehand.
 This short text needs to be both inspiring and to-the-point.
-Looking for inspiration?
-Check out the ‘About’ sections of Skittles and Netflix for two different approaches, each compelling in its own way.
+Check out the ‘About’ sections of Wix for an example.

 You should use the ‘About’ section to include a link to your website, as well as your contact information and possibly a business address, if relevant.
 These details appear in your page’s main tab and are often used by visitors looking to get in touch.
 They also demonstrate your brand’s trustworthiness by showing that you run a real and approachable business.

-Now that your page is ready to go live, it’s time to get to work.
-Before you begin any efforts to promote your page, start adding the content that you prepared in advance.
-You don’t want first-time visitors to encounter an empty page.
-Publish several posts (at least three) that include great images.
-You can begin with a ‘Welcome’ post, introducing your brand to the Facebook community and inviting people to get in touch.
+Once your Facebook Business Page is ready to go live, it’s time to post.
+Publish several posts, at least three, that include engaging titles and images that represent your brand.
+You can begin with a Welcome post, introducing yourself to the Facebook community and inviting people to get in touch.
 Since these posts will be published before you gain a real following, it’s probably wise to reserve your strongest ideas for later posts.

-Past posts lose visibility with time because they get pushed down your main timeline when new ones are published.
-If you have a particular message that you want to highlight to visitors, you can publish it as a post and then pn it to the top of page.
-This way, the post stays ‘stuck’ on the very top of your timeline and remains as the first thing that visitors see.
+Past posts decrease visibility with time because they get pushed down your main timeline as new ones are published.
+If you have a particular message that you want to highlight to visitors, you can publish it as a post and then pin it to the top of the page.
+This way, the post stays in a prominent position on your Facebook Business Page and remains as the first thing that visitors see.
 You can always unpin the post when you want to, and even rotate between different posts that you want to emphasize.

-Call-to-Actions are short phrases that prompt your online audience to take immediate action.
-When it comes to your Business Page, tailor your CTAs to Facebook’s particular culture and to the specific branding language you work with on this platform.
-Whether you are asking followers to subscribe to your newsletter, comment on or share your posts, visit your website or purchase products, you want to leverage Facebook’s strengths as a visual and social platform to make your CTAs more effective.
+Calls-to-action are short phrases that prompt your online audience to take immediate action.
+When it comes to your Facebook Business Page, tailor your CTAs to the platform’s particular culture as well as your specific social media branding language.
+Whether you are asking followers to subscribe to your email newsletter, comment on or share your posts, visit your website or purchase products, you want to leverage Facebook’s strengths as a visual and social platform to make your CTAs more effective.

-Use captivating images and strong active verbs to motivate your followers to immediate action.
+Use captivating images and strong active verbs to motivate your followers to immediately act.
 Give them a clear incentive that shows that they have something to gain.
 Integrate trending topics, special occasions or holidays to make your CTA relevant to the here and now.

-Just like with personal profiles, businesses can use Facebook’s Messenger to communicate with followers privately and directly.
-This is a great tool for companies and brands to hold one-on-one conversations with followers and potential customers.
+Small businesses, entrepreneurs and self-creators can use Facebook’s Messenger to communicate with followers and customers privately and directly.
+This is an effective marketing tool for companies and brands to hold one-on-one conversations with their target audience and potential clients.
 With Messenger, you can answer questions on the spot, complete reservations and bookings and offer personalized social customer care.

 You don’t need to be online 24/7 to offer Messenger as a contact option.
 Facebook lets you set up your operating hours, so that the Messenger appears active only when you are available.
-You can even use the Facebook chatbot for basic questions and answers so that you never miss out on an opportunity to keep followers feeling satisfied by your quality of support.
+You can even use the Facebook chatbot for basic questions and answers to satisfy your followers’ need for immediate support.

-One of the most effective ways to build your followers base is sending invitations through your personal profile.
+One of the most effective ways to launch a followers base is to send invitations to your Facebook Business Page from your personal profile.
 Especially at the early stages, when your page is still young and fresh, mobilizing your Facebook friends can give you a great boost to the page ‘Likes’ number.
-Don’t feel embarrassed to ask colleagues and friends to spread the word and invite their own friends to ‘Like’ your page.
-That is, after all, what a social media network is in action.
+Ask colleagues and friends to help spread the word and invite their own friends to ‘Like’ your Facebook Business Page.

 Regularly post engaging content: Design posts according to what will make your target audience want to see more of what you have to offer.
-Whether you move on to Facebook live, or creating interactive campaigns - excellent content is the number one feature that will attract people to your page.
+Whether you move on to Facebook Live, or create interactive campaigns, excellent content will attract people to your page.

 Incentivize followers: Facebook’s greatest advantage for business owners is that it can convert followers into promoters, just by clicking ‘Share.’
 Encourage this transformation by offering special promotions, gifts, and deals to those who share your post with their own networks.
 Give your fans a good reason to become your promoters.

 Create virtual community: Seek out other brands, artists or organizations that are relevant to your own work, and ‘Follow’ their pages.
-Becoming a part of a relevant network will lend greater visibility to your content.
+Joining a relevant network will help increase your social media presence.

-Ever noticed the little checkmark you see next to the username of some Business Pages?
-That icon signals to followers that Facebook has verified the Page as authentic and reliable.
-Getting your page verified will add to your trustworthiness and show potential clients that you are the real deal.
-Follow Facebook’s guidelines to get your Page verified.
+Ever noticed the little checkmark you see next to the username of some Facebook Business Pages?
+That icon signals to followers that Facebook has verified the page as authentic and reliable.
+Getting your page verified will add to your trustworthiness.
+Read Facebook’s guidelines to get your Page verified.

-Explore Facebook’s content options: Your page offers you various ways to publish content, from Live video broadcasts, through to Polls, special Events and Offers.
+Explore Facebook’s content options: Your Facebook Business Page offers you various ways to publish content, from Live video broadcasts and Polls to special Events and Offers.
 Take the time to learn how these features work, what new Facebook features are available, and how they can help to promote your Page or increase engagement.

 Analyze your page stats: A constant part of running a Business Page is measuring and tracking the performance of your content.
-Facebook’s analytics tool, Insights, will become your new best friend and tell you all you need to know about what’s great and what’s not so great about your page activity.
-Use this information to refine your content strategy and to set new goals.
+Facebook’s analytics tool, Insights, lets you know what’s working and what’s not so great about your page activity.
+For example, monitor your page view number and your popular sections alongside your likes, shares, and comments on a post level to refine your content strategy and set new goals.